AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `ldap_username_attribute` - (Optional) LDAP user attribute.
 Required if enable_ldap is true.
 * `peering_ha_subnet` - (Optional) Public Subnet Information while creating Peering HA Gateway, only subnet is accepted.
 Required for AWS/ARM if enabling Peering HA.
 Example: AWS: "10.0.0.0/16".
 * `peering_ha_zone` - (Optional) Zone information for creating Peering HA Gateway, only zone is accepted.
 Required for GCP if enabling Peering HA.
 Example: GCP: "us-west1-c".
+* `peering_ha_insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Peering HA Gateway.
+Required for AWS if insane_mode is set and peering_ha_subnet is set.
+Example: AWS: "us-west-1a".
 * `peering_ha_eip` - (Optional) Public IP address that you want assigned to the HA peering instance.
 Only available for AWS.
 * `peering_ha_gw_size` - (Optional) Size of the Peering HA Gateway.
 * `single_az_ha` (Optional) Set to true if this feature is desired.
 Supported values: true, false.
 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in 2.7 or later release.
 Supported values: true, false.
 Default: true.
 Option not available for GCP and ARM gateways, they will automatically allocate new eip's.
 * `eip` - (Optional) Required when allocate_new_eip is false.
 It uses specified EIP for this gateway.
 Available in 3.5 or later release eip.
 Only available for AWS.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only available for AWS.
 Example: ["key1:value1", "key2:value2"].
+* `insane_mode` - (Optional) Enable Insane Mode for Gateway.
+Insane Mode Gateway size must be at least c5 (AWS) or Standard_D3_v2 (ARM).
+If set, will look for spare /26 segment to create a new subnet.
+Only supported for AWS or ARM.
+Supported values: true, false.

 The following arguments are computed - please do not edit in the resource file: